cytopia/devilbox/docs/FAQ.md

 **Why do the user/group permissions of log/ or cfg/ directories show 1000?**

 Uid and Gid are set to 1000 by default.
 You can alter them to match the uid/gid of your current user.
 Open the `.env` file and change the sections `NEW_UID` and `NEW_GID`.
 When you start up the devilbox, the php-container will use these values for its user.

+**Can I change the MySQL root password?**

+Yes, you can change the password of the MySQL root user.
+If you do so, you must also set the new password in your `.env` file.
+See [Configure](Configure.md) for how to change the values.

 **Can I not just comment out the service in the `.env` file?**